lkendrickd/comptia/CompTIA A+ Core 1 (220-1101) Practice Test.md

     C. Hybrid drive (SSHD)
     D. M.2 SATA SSD

-11. **[Short Answer] In laser printing, what is the name of the component that fuses the toner to the paper?**
+11. **In laser printing, what is the name of the component that fuses the toner to the paper?**
+    A. Drum Unit
+    B. Transfer Roller
+    C. Fuser Assembly
+    D. Imaging Unit

 12. **A small office needs a network device that will provide IP addresses to hosts automatically.
 Which device on the network would perform this function?**
     A. Switch